openshwprojects/OpenBK7231T_App/BUILDING.md

 ## Editor

 Any editor can be used for editing.
 However, the repository does have settings to ensure consistent formatting when using [Visual Code](https://code.visualstudio.com/).
 For other editors, please use `tab` instead of `spaces` with `tabSize` of `4` for indentation.
-`.clang-format` provides consistent formatting for other editors.
+`.clang-format` provides consistent formatting for other editors and can be used by the command line `clang-format` tool to format a file with `clang-format -i <filename>`.

 ## Nodejs